 Erica Campbell - Writer

-Erica is an entertainment journalist, author and the Music Editor at PAPER.
-She’s the former Features Editor (US) of NME, previous Music Editor of Consequence, and her stories have been featured in Glamour, Architectural Digest, W Magazine, and more.
-She’s hosted on-camera interviews with Grammy and Academy award-winning artists, moderated industry panels for Spotify, shared her post-punk pundit skills with NPR, USA Today, and SiriusXM, and has written liner notes for the reissue of The Strokes’ ‘Is This It’ on vinyl.
+Erica is an entertainment journalist and author.
+She’s the former Music Editor of PAPER and previous Features Editor US of NME.
+Her stories have been featured in Glamour, Architectural Digest, W Magazine, and more.
+She’s hosted on-camera interviews with Grammy and Academy award-winning artists, moderated industry panels for Spotify, shared her post-punk pundit skills with NPR, USA Today, and SiriusXM, and wrote the liner notes for the reissue of The Strokes’ ‘Is This It’ on vinyl and authored ‘The Life, Style, and Music of Sabrina Carpenter’ for Hatchette Press.
 Raised in South Carolina, she calls New York City home.

 -

-Mia Miyagi - Writer
+Mia Miyagi - Writer + Game Design

 Mia (They/She) is a writer, gamemaster, and postdoctoral research fellow at the Center for Computational Molecular Biology at Brown and the GenderSci Lab at Harvard.
 Outside of the realm of fiction, her work revolves around analyzing how sex and gender are operationalized in the biological sciences, and especially in evolutionary genetics theory.